Update: Media & Prevention Specialist

 The course introduced me to Visual AIDS, an organization that uses art to raise dialogue around AIDS and supports HIV+ artists.
 They are currently taking submissions of original 4”x6” works for their benefit sale.
 I’m hoping to put something together in time and encourage you to consider submitting too!

 Check out the latest

 Updates, reflections, projects, and more

 See my projects

 Catalog of current and past projects

 I am a vegan artist, advocate, and chocolate-lover.
-Born outside of Boston, raised in Kentucky, and living in Chicago.
+Born outside of Boston, raised in Kentucky, and back in Boston after adventures in Vermont and Chicago.
 I am passionate about social justice and have devoted a good chunk of my life to working with youth, queer communities, and people who have experienced violence.